jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 *
 The OP asked a relatively simple question: "Do I really need to release each and every object in the nib?"

 As I understand it, the answer is that your nib file's owner generally needs to release all the top-level objects.
 Subviews in a view, for example, should be released when you release the view that contains them, so you should only have to release the top-level view and not all its subviews unless you've retained references to them elsewhere.
-I say 'generally' because General/NSWindowController releases things for you.
+I say 'generally' because NSWindowController releases things for you.
 It sounds like you (like most of us, probably) may have become accustomed to that behavior and aren't used to releasing things yourself.
 If you haven't already, check out the "What Happens When a Nib File is Loaded" page in the Cocoa docs.

 To solve the problem, make sure that each top-level object is being released.
 Also, look for places where you might be retaining references to some of the objects in the nib, and make sure that those references are released appropriately.